-Expanding medicaid is best financial option for states, study findsJune 3rd, 2013 in Health /
+Expanding medicaid is best financial option for states, study findsJune 3, 2013 in Medicine & Health / Health

 States that choose not to expand Medicaid under federal health care reform will leave millions of their residents without health insurance and increase spending, at least in the short term, on the cost of treating uninsured residents, according to a new RAND Corporation study.

 If 14 states decide not to expand Medicaid under the Affordable Care Act as intended by their governors, those state governments collectively will spend $1 billion more on uncompensated care in 2016 than they would if Medicaid is expanded.